jenniferunguyen/jenniferunguyen.github.io/blog/functionalprogramming.md

 int y = 2;
 y = x + y;
 ```
 As you can see, imperative programming gives you the ability to explicitly assign values to variables.
-In functional programming, you do not have the ability to create an instances where you can manually update its value.
+In functional programming, you do not have the ability to create an instance or variable where you can manually update its value.
+Variables are fixed at what they are initialized at.
 Instead, you have to think of a recursive way to execute the same action.
-This brings up one of the benefits of functional programming: your code can be significantly shorter than in imperative programming.
+This brings up one of the benefits of functional programming: your code can be significantly shorter than in imperative programming, because your code is reusable.

+Another advantage to functional programming is its use of "lazy evaluation."
+Lazy evaluation is a compiler not evluating an expression until it needs to.
+For example, if a function is to take the first argument as x and add 2, but the function takes in two parameters x and y.
+The user can input anything for y, say 5-3, and in this case, the compiler would never evaluate 5-3, because it doesn't need to.
 ### Useful Links:
 [Practical Differences Between Functional and Imperative Programming](https://sookocheff.com/post/fp/differences-between-imperative-and-functional/)